• Skip to primary navigation

 ๐ŸŽฏ Why This Recipe Works

-• Raisins and pine nuts give this cranberry pear sauce some texture.
+• Raisins and pine nuts both give this cranberry pear sauce contrasting textures.

-• A pear works with the pear brandy and brown sugar to balance the tartness of the cranberries.
+• Ripe pears combine with pear brandy and brown sugar to balance the tart cranberries.

 ๐Ÿ‘ฉโ€๐Ÿณ Tips for Success

-• If you prefer a thicker sauce, mash the cranberries using a potato masher and simmer until it's the thickness you want.
+• If you prefer a thicker sauce, mash the cranberries using a potato masher and simmer until the mixture reaches the thickness you prefer.
 Most of the cranberries pop as they simmer, but many do not.

 • If you choose not to grate the pear, be sure to chop it into small chunks.
 The pear 'melts' into the sauce as it simmers.